Shreeja-AirMetro/Github-Notes/Notes/OS- VM.md

 - If you want an all-in-one host OS that can run VMs, containers, and has a GUI for management, consider **Proxmox VE** (Debian-based hypervisor).

+---
+VM details and VM setup from Screenshots

+Setup
+UAV --> terminal with Cell and Satcom net adapter --> cell Control --> Cell Emulator
+                     |